elephantscale/es-training-new/solr/slides/SolrSecurity.md

   - Generate/obtain a certificate
   – Convert to PEM format using OpenSSL tools
-  – Add the passwords, paths to keystore file to `bin/solr.in.sh` – Set a cluster property “urlScheme” to https in ZK – Start Solr
+  – Add the passwords, paths to keystore file to `bin/solr.in.sh` – Set a cluster property "urlScheme" to https in ZK – Start Solr
-* Might need “haveged” on Vms
+* Might need "haveged" on Vms
 * ZooKeeper does not support SSL

 Notes: